OWASP/owasp-istg/src/03_test_cases/internal_interfaces/inter_integrated_circuit.md

 **Test Objectives**

 - The SCL and SDA pins/wires on the target device must be identified.
-- A logic analyzer must be connected to the I2C data bus and the capture settings (e.g., sampling rate, threshold voltage, etc.) have to be configured accordingly.
+- A logic analyzer or dedicated hardware tool (e.g., Bus Pirate in I2C sniffer mode, HydraBus, Saleae) must be connected to the I2C data bus and the capture settings (e.g., sampling rate, threshold voltage) have to be configured accordingly.
-- The I2C communication of the target device must be captured and analyzed in different states (e.g., startup, normal operation).
+- The I2C communication of the target device must be captured and analyzed in different states (e.g., startup, normal operation, firmware update).
+- Captured traffic must be inspected for sensitive data, including keys, credentials, or configuration parameters.

 **Remediation**